britishinfrance

 Grapevine Association, Aix-les-Bains

 Grapevine Association is a group in Aix-les-Bains who meet once a month to promote the English language and British culture.
 Founded in 1992, activities include conversation evenings, illustrated talks and outings.
-Emphasis is on the spoken word and topics related to the British culture and traditions.
+Emphasis is on the spoken word and topics related to British culture and traditions.
 A friendly group for anyone who would like to improve their English and become acquainted with the British way of life.

 President: Joy Lorcery